-Yard Leak Detection: Fort Worth Homeowner's Guide
+Yard Leak Detection in Fort Worth

 It can be difficult to tell the difference between an outdoor pipe leak and flooding due to heavy rains.
 Tarrant County homeowners who experience leaks in March and April often mistake them for flooding and delay calling a plumber — this allows the pipe damage to get worse.